LaunchCodeEducation/using-geoserver-with-openlayers/README.md

 $ git clone https://github.com/LaunchCodeEducation/openlayers-template.git stl-parks
 ```

 Then create a new GitHub repository named `stl-parks` in your account to store your project code.
-Connect you local repository to your new remote repository by running these Git commands from the project root
+Connect your local repository to your new remote repository by running these Git commands from the project root

 ```
 $ git remote rm origin